 - Your ketone level

-- The amount of potassium, phosphate and sodium in your blood
+- The amount of nitrogen, creatinine, potassium and sodium in your blood

-The type of emergency treatment for a diabetic coma depends on whether your blood sugar level is too high or too low.
+Diabetic coma requires emergency medical treatment.
+The type of treatment depends on whether your blood sugar level is too high or too low.

 High blood sugar